yoo2001818/yage/doc/210404_STRUCTURE.md

 non-matching entity type.
 This will be processed on each end of the tick (or when the game is not busy enough)

+## The Entity Identity
+EntityClass, EntityPage, Entity uses an array filled with numbers to check its identity.
+This is in fact very crucial for the operation of page based entity management.

+We also need to compare these numbers quickly enough to determine if the EntityClass / EntityPage / Entity belongs to certain pattern.

+To enable all of this, we can use a "hash code" function to quickly determine which entity is which.

+## The Entity Allocation Process
+When the entity gets created, it has an identity array to determine the slot.
+The store is required to use this information to correctly place the entity in a page.

+1. Determine which class it belongs to.
+Use hash code when necessary.
+2. If it doesn't exist, create one.
+3. The class creates a new page, or uses the previous page.
+4. The page increases its size by 1.